Competition Rules

 5. Creativity & Remixing

-1. Remixing other algorithms is allowed, as long as the remix has significant changes that make it distinct from the original.
+1. Remixing other algorithms is allowed, as long as the remix has significant code & visual changes that make it distinct from the original.

 2. AI assistance is allowed in creating the algorithm.